 - Incest- marriage to relative closer than 1st cousin.

 - Incompetence at time of marriage.

 - Fraud. (rarely granted)

 - Duress. (rarely granted)

-There is no way to legally speed up the actual divorce unless one party is eligible to file in another State that does not require a full year of separation.
+There is no way to legally speed up the actual divorce unless one party is eligible to file in another state that does not require a full year of separation.
 Although clients tend to concentrate on the actual divorce decree, the most difficult part of the typical case revolves around the division of marital assets, child custody, and support issues.
-As stated above, there is no requirement to wait until divorce to file other claims and property division and spousal support actions must usually be filed before divorce is granted.
+As stated above, there is no requirement to wait until divorce to file other claims.
+In fact, property division and spousal support actions must usually be filed before divorce is granted.